helm/chartmuseum/README.md

 - `--log-json` - output structured logs as json
 - `--disable-api` - disable all routes prefixed with /api
 - `--chart-url=<url>` - absolute url for .tgzs in index.yaml
+- `--chart-post-form-field-name=<field>` - form field which will be queried for the chart file content
+- `--prov-post-form-field-name=<field>` - form field which will be queried for the provenance file content

 ### Docker Image
 Available via [Docker Hub](https://hub.docker.com/r/chartmuseum/chartmuseum/).